Torbsquad/anonymouse/README.md

 # anon_we_miss_you
  anon has been murdered and we are now attempting to reconstruct his soul
  i wish anon were not kill

- code starts at main.js
- and requires process.env.anon to be a discord-bot-token (better not a client-user, just to be safe ..)
+ **main.js is the starting point**
+### requirements:
+ - `process.env.anon` as discord-bot-token
+ - `process.env.cleverbot_user`, `process.env.cleverbot_key` as cleverbot.io login

-*its just fun and games, no one has been physically murdered - but anon will still be missed :(*
+*its just fun and games, no one is harmed - but anon will still be missed :(*